Naples and Pompeii

 Rick: One day a thriving city, the next day this.

 Pompeii was excavated back in the 1700s — before Italy was united.
 The local king who ruled from Naples demanded "Bring me the best of whatever you find!"
 That's why, even though this site is so impressive, the finest art and artifacts of Pompeii ended up back in Naples, at the National Museum of Archaeology.

 For lovers of antiquity, this museum by itself makes Naples a worthwhile stop.
 The city's one essential museum visit offers the best possible peek into the art of Pompeii.
 The collection ranges from grand statuary and exquisite mosaics to the most intimate details of everyday life.

 It's easy to forget that, for many centuries, the people of Pompeii painted Mount Vesuvius like this...before it blew its top.

-These bronze statues, like so much of the art from Pompeii are 1st century BC copies of 4th century BC Greek originals.
+These bronze statues, like so much of the art from Pompeii are first-century B.C. copies of fourth-century B.C.
+Greek originals.
 They decorated the holiday home of Julius Caesar's father-in-law.
 Resting Hermes — with his tired little heel wings — is taking a break...but it's clear, he'll be flying off again soon.
 The Drunken Faun — singing and snapping his fingers to the beat, is clearly living for today — true to the Epicurean philosophy Caesar's father-in-law subscribed to.